|

 Rancher Influence in State Legislatures of the American West

-Although he grew up on a southern Colorado cattle ranch, Len Carpenter developed a greater interest in wildlife than in domestic animals.
-Pursuit of that interest led Carpenter to major in wildlife biology at
+Although he grew up on a southern Colorado cattle ranch, Len Carpenter’s greater interest in wildlife led him to major in wildlife biology at

-Upon completing his PhD in 1976, Carpenter continued with CDOW as a researcher on the western slope of Colorado where, among other activities, he investigated methods for inventorying wild ungulates.
-In 1981 he moved to Fort Collins to became the supervisor for all of CDOW’s research work involving cervids.
-In 1989 Carpenter took charge of all the wildlife programs in the state.
+Upon completing his PhD in 1976, Carpenter continued as a CDOW researcher on Colorado’s western slope where, among other activities, he investigated methods for inventorying wild ungulates.
+In 1981, he became the supervisor for all of CDOW’s research work involving cervids.
+In 1989, Carpenter took charge of all wildlife programs in the state.

 Wishing to concentrate more on conservation work than on administration, Carpenter, in 1996, left CDOW to become the Southwest field representative for the

-Wildlife Management Institute.
-There he works on a variety of conservation issues in pursuit of science-based on-the-ground management.
+Wildlife Management Institute where he’s worked on a variety of conservation issues in pursuit of science-based on-the-ground management.

 |